 To drive more efficiently, change up into a higher gear as soon as conditions allow, as correct use of gears can save you up to 15% off your fuel bill.

 2. Ignoring warning lights

-While many drivers don't understand the most common dashboard warnings remember they are there to alert you that something is wrong and needs attention; ignore a warning light and you could end up stranded on the road or face expensive repairs later.
+While many drivers don't understand the most common dashboard warning lights, remember they’re there to alert you that something is wrong and needs attention; ignore a warning light and you could end up stranded on the road or face expensive repairs later!

 3. Sudden Braking